Cleanings & Gum Disease Treatment in Dallas, TX

 Professional oral maintenance care is vital to keeping your mouth healthy and keeping gum disease at bay.
 If gum disease is allowed to progress, it can result in tooth loss and extensive damage to the gum and bone.
 It is therefore important to monitor for any signs of gum disease and treat them as soon as they are detected.

 We provide thorough maintenance cleanings, as well as skillful treatment for all stages of gum disease.
 Our experienced hygienist is thorough and our doctors keep a close eye on any signs of gum disease that need to be addressed.
 The role of a prosthodontist is to diagnose problems and restore teeth and gums.
-Our doctors are especially proficient in evaluating and spotting issues.
+Our doctor is especially proficient in evaluating and spotting issues.

 Even patients who have severe gum disease can find effective treatment in our practice—our doctors partner with two excellent periodontists (gum disease specialists) who deliver treatment right in our own office.